Genez-io/genezio-documentation/docs/examples/go-experimental/getting-started.md

 Notice that we can attach methods to the value of a struct as well as to a pointer of that struct.
 You can use and mix those kinds of declarations as you wish.
 It makes no difference for the SDK generation or the way your code runs on the genezio infrastructure.

-Example of a valid “genezio class” in GO:
+Example of a valid “genezio class” in Go:

 ```go
 package users